 - News and Events

 Over the past twenty years, Mongolia has moved towards a vibrant multi-party democracy with a growing economy.
-To ensure sustainable and inclusive growth, Mongolia needs to build institutional capacity to manage public revenues, allocate resources effectively, reduce poverty and offer equal opportunities to all citizens in urban and rural areas.
+To ensure sustainable and inclusive growth, the Government of Mongolia focused on building institutional capacity to manage public revenues, allocate resources effectively, reduce poverty, and offer equal opportunities to all citizens in urban and rural areas.

 Health impact assessment (HIA) is foundational to ensuring that health and its wide array of determinants are core considerations in current and future growth.
 This program was designed to build capacity for public officials and citizens to manage the public health and health system implications of extractive industry activities in order to contribute to social and economic growth and sustainable development.
 The program’s overarching objective was to “seed” capacity for the undertaking of HIAs, and the development and implementation of health action plans in Mongolia and other LMICs.

-Curriculum was developed combining Canadian expertise in HIA with a systematic review of the health impacts of mining in LMIC-extractive sector contexts.
+The curriculum was developed combining Canadian expertise in HIA with a systematic review of the health impacts of mining in LMIC-extractive sector contexts.
 The Learning and Development Program was held in Dalanzadgad and Ulan Bator, Mongolia from April 27-May 7, 2015.
-The program aimed to:
+The program was designed to:

 The project delivered a 10‐day intensive learning program focused on implementing HIAs within the currently legislated EIA framework in Mongolia.
-Twenty-eight professionals from various parts of Mongolia (20), Tanzania (1), Canada (4), Korea (2) and Zambia (1) participated in the residential program.
-Participants represented diverse professions and work contexts, including government ministries, academia and non-governmental organizations.
+Twenty-eight professionals from various parts of Mongolia, Tanzania, Canada, Korea, and Zambia participated in the residential program.
+Participants represented diverse professions and work contexts, including government ministries, academia, and non-governmental organizations.

-This project also intersects with capacity-building initiatives currently underway as part of CIRDI’s IMAGinE Mongolia project, supporting good governance of emerging natural resource sectors in Mongolia and other LMICs.
+This project also intersected with capacity-building initiatives as part of CIRDI’s IMAGinE Mongolia project, supporting good governance of emerging natural resource sectors in Mongolia and other LMICs.